Rikard-sut/ApiWithAuth-and-Blazor-frontend/README.md

 1. Righ click solution and set both projects as startup projects.
 2. Click Webapiwithauths properties and set port number to a different port than the Blazorapp's portnumber.
 3. In webapiwithauth's appsettings.json, set validaudience to the portnumber of Blazorapp and validissuer to the portnumber of Webapiwithauth.
-4. In blazorapp's program.cs file change the api link in the httpclient to the url of webapiwithauth. (find it in the projects properties)
+4. In blazorapp's program.cs file change the api link in the httpclient to the url of apiwithauth. (find it in the projects properties)
-5. Update connectionstring for TodoDb to your localdb or sql server
+5. Update connectionstring for TodoDb to your localdb or sql server located in appsettings.json in ApiWithAuth
 6. Or just test the API via postman or swagger.